 We all have different things that stick out in our footballing careers.
-Beneath it all, a grassroots coach has been there to help each of us become the player and person we are today.
+Beneath it all, a grassroots coach has been there to help each of us become the players and people we are today.

 One of the most memorable moments in my football career was what I learned from my first club coach.

 At the age of ten, I was asked to join one of our area’s club teams.
 I instantly begged my parents — I wanted to be a top competitor and would’ve done anything to achieve that goal.